 And then as far as quotes or mantras, I have a few that I never stop living.
 One of them is: “The greatest risk is not taking one.”
 I got that one on a fortune cookie the week before I decided to move to San Diego.
 The second one is, “Life begins at the end of your comfort zone.”
 And the third one is more a more recent one that I freaking love and it’s, “You only win or you learn you never lose.”

-I’m so I love that because it’s part of that whole fear thing.
-Where people are so afraid to lose, lose, lose, but it’s like no you don’t lose, you learn, It goes straight into that whole comfort zone thing.
+I love that because it’s part of that whole fear thing.
+Where people are so afraid to lose, lose, lose, but it’s like no you don’t lose, you learn, it goes straight into that whole comfort zone thing.

 The obvious answer for me is the Harry Potter series.
 If anybody didn’t guess that then they just shouldn’t be my friend.
 I literally have a wand in my living room.
 I’m a Ravenclaw.
 And that is my life.
 Actually, I’m really like a Ravenpuff.
-Those really changed my life because every year that they came out was that I was.
-I read the first book when I was 11 and Harry and Hermione and Ron were 11.
+Those really changed my life.
+I read the first book when I was 11 and Harry, Hermione and Ron were 11.
 So it progressed naturally with me through my adolescence and it gave me a form of escapism during hard times.
 It also really triggered a lot of creativity and imagination for me.
 There are just a lot of components of it that have so many positive moments of community and self-reflection that surround those books.

 I didn’t really realize that not everybody was like this, but I have just this crazy ability to multitask.
 It ties into this creative aspect where my job may not necessarily call for creativity.
 It totally does, being a lawyer does.
 But I think because of the way my brain functions, I can have a lot of things firing at once and I can have cool ideas of how things will look back together.
 I’m seeing it more and more as a gift.
 [And having the] kind of ambition where I’ve never felt like I can’t do that.
 If I have a thought, I’m like, I know I can do it, do I want to do it.
 It’s this sense of ambition that’s innate.
 I don’t know where it came from.